ebullient/monster-combat/README.md

 # Monster Combat

-This Spring Boot 2 application has a few purposes:
+This application had a few purposes:

 1. to teach me, a rookie Dungeon Master, how D&D combat rules work
 2. to explore usage and capabilities of metrics libraries, starting with [Micrometer](https://micrometer.io)
 3. to mess with metrics and spring boot applications with Kubernetes, Prometheus, and Grafana.

 Additional notes:

 * The Spring application also uses WebFlux (no Tomcat).
 * The Quarkus application uses the micrometer core library

 For these applications, metrics are gathered by one injectable class, usually called `CombatMetrics.java`.
-I wanted messing around with what was being collected and how.
+I wanted metrics collection to be easy to find, and easy to change.
 This choice means I'm not making extensive use of annotation-based configurations, but for what I'm attempting, I'm ok with that trade-off.

 ## Getting started